Eyevinn/channel-engine/README.md

 Follow [this tutorial](https://vod2live.docs.eyevinn.technology/getting-started.html) to get started building your own FAST channel engine.

+## Migration

+### Upgrading from 3.3.x to >= 3.4.x

+A breaking change was introduced in v3.4.0 when Typescript types were introduced.
+The library no longer exports a default.
+This means that you need to change `const ChannelEngine = require('eyevinn-channel-engine')` to `const { ChannelEngine } = require('eyevinn-channel-engine');

 ## Support

 Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open source projects.
 Eyevinn's consulting business can also offer you: